enyasystem/go_mini_project/my-go-project/README.md

-# My Go Project
+# Todo List Go App

-This is a simple Go project that demonstrates the structure of a Go application.
-It includes basic arithmetic operations and serves as an entry point for further development.
+This is a simple command-line Todo List application written in Go.
+It allows you to add, list, remove, edit, and mark todos as done, as well as clear all completed todos.

 ## Project Structure

 ```
 my-go-project
 ├── cmd
-│   └── main.go        # Entry point of the application
+│   └── main.go        # Entry point of the application (CLI)
 ├── pkg
-│   └── utils.go       # Utility functions for arithmetic operations
+│   └── utils.go       # Todo list logic and utility functions
 ├── go.mod             # Module definition file
 └── README.md          # Project documentation
 ```